Back to Resources

 Freezone Freelancer Packages

 Most UAE free zones now offer specific "freelancer" or "freelance permit" packages alongside their standard company packages.
 These are available from zones including Shams (Sharjah Media City), IFZA, Meydan, RAKEZ, Dubai Media City, Dubai Internet City, and many others.
+Our free zones comparison covers the top options in detail.

-How it works: You receive a freelance license from the freezone, which serves a similar function to a trade license but for individual professionals.
+You receive a freelance license from the freezone, which serves a similar function to a trade license but for individual professionals.
 You get a residency visa through the freezone.
 You can invoice clients and receive payments.

-Banking: Freezone freelancer permits sometimes face more banking friction than full company setups.
+Freezone freelancer permits sometimes face more banking friction than full company setups.
 Some banks prefer to open accounts for corporate entities (FZE or FZ-LLC) rather than individual freelance permits.
 This is not universal, but it is worth knowing.
 Digital banks like Wio tend to be more flexible with freelancers.

 Full Company Setup (FZE or FZ-LLC)